|

 Of the many wounds

-suffered, none cut deeper than
+suffered, none cuts deeper than

 that of betrayal.